cwallacebailey/Django-SouthWest-Walkers/README.md

 "current_page": current_page,

-Ultimately running it as a variable and then passing it through the view meant I could use a for loop on it to find all the users own posts.
+Ultimately running it as a variable and then passing it through the view meant I could use a for loop on it to find all the user's own posts.

 5. My tip modal was displaying the tips for adding a new post.
 This had to be solved by adding a id="no-tip" to the about page as well as the allauth logout page and then using JS to look for this ID which if present was used to block text appearing in the modal.